 Unfortunately, U.S. Citizenship and Immigration Services (USCIS) is no different than any other massive government organization – they are heavily burdened with a large workload and aren’t the most efficient organization.
 In fact, several agencies make up the overall immigration system.
 Consular offices, Department of State and the National Visa Center all play a role.
-Over 6 million forms are filed with USCIS each year alone.
-Even if you’ve used our tips for preparing USCIS forms, it’s not uncommon for these agencies to lose parts of your application package or even the whole thing.
+Over 9 million forms are filed with USCIS each year alone.
+Even if you’ve used our tips for preparing USCIS forms, these agencies do sometimes lose parts of your application package or even the whole thing.
 But there are some preventive measures so that you don’t have to call us to say, “USCIS lost my application!”

 Don’t Send Originals